jdelaunay/domain_annotation_tool/README.md

 - Policy and Governance
 - Public Health

-One abtsract might have multiple labels.
+One abstract might have multiple labels.

 The aim is to evaluate Llama on text classification into topics, multi-label.